 Now, you've just got to check the folder that you downloaded the recovered images and videos to.
 A folder called recup_dir will house your media, located inside the folder you picked as your destination.

 I received way more images and videos back than anticipated.
-I only needed 4, but got back 121 total files.
+I only needed four, but got back 121 total files.
 They'll be assigned random names, so you'll just have to hunt for the ones you want and delete the rest.